Viewing: Summer

 Parks Canada states that a shuttle ticket does not include national park entry, and a national park entry fee does not serve as a shuttle ticket.
 See Parks Canada and reservation.pc.gc.ca.

-How do I get to Moraine Lake in 2026?
+How do I get to Moraine Lake?

 See action checklist above.
 Confirm with Parks Canada.